-Tony Gaston, CEO, shares his reflections on his trip to Gulu, Northern Uganda last month.
+Tony Gaston, CEO, shares his reflections on his trip to Gulu, Northern Uganda, last month.

 “I have just returned from Uganda and the highlight of my trip was spending time at the Vocational Training Institute in Gulu, meeting the students and staff, and walking around the new campus.
-It is truly wonderful what has been achieved here thanks to your incredible support.
+It is truly remarkable what has been achieved here thanks to your incredible support.

-We were led to the main workshop for morning devotions where over 150 students sat in the hall waiting for us.
+We were led to the main workshop for morning devotions, where over 150 students sat in the hall waiting for us.

 When the students started singing, I felt a lump in my throat.
 These young people showed such joy and passion.
 They sang with such emotion, and I could see their desire to be here at this college.
-I couldn’t help but think about all the dedication, sacrifice, and hard work that had been given by supporters to make this vision a reality, and I longed for many of them to be with me experiencing this themselves.
+I couldn’t help but think about all the dedication, sacrifice, and hard work that had been given by supporters to make this vision a reality, and I longed for many of them to be with me, experiencing this themselves.

 We all took opportunities to speak to the students, but Esther (Executive Director, Fields of Life East Africa) spoke about the importance of character and how a young person can stay on a path of purity.
-She challenged the young people to guard their hearts, take advantage of the opportunity they have been given, and treasure God’s word in their heart.
+She challenged the young people to guard their hearts, take advantage of the opportunity they have been given, and treasure God’s word in their hearts.

 After the devotions, we walked around the new campus.
 The scale of the buildings is hard to show in pictures, but they are significant.
-This is not just a building, but multiple buildings, workshops, dormitories, a café, an IT suite and more.
+This is not just a building but multiple buildings, workshops, dormitories, a café, an IT suite and more.

 The staff also really inspired me.
 James, the Principal shows such professionalism and dedication.
 He tragically lost his wife during the pandemic.
 She died suddenly with breathing difficulties, and it was a great to shock to everyone, leaving James to look after 3 young children alone.

 Despite all that he has been through, he works diligently and passionately.
 It is our desire to build James Principal’s accommodation on site that has enough space for his children as well if funding allows.